10 Best Things to Do in Seward, Alaska (+ What to Know Before You Go)

 Visit Cooper Landing: This small community is about an hour’s drive from Seward, and is a hub for fishing on the Kenai River.
 You can explore the stunningly turquoise Kenai Lake, visit Cooper Landing Brewing, or tackle the challenging Slaughter Ridge Trail for epic views.

-Salted Roots Cabins: These modern cabins by the sea in Lowell Point (just a few minutes from downtown Seward) are absolutely stunning.
-Perfect for a romantic getaway or a stylish adventure base.
+Salted Roots Cabins: Modern, beautifully designed cabins right at the water in Lowell Point, a few minutes from downtown.
+Perfect for a romantic trip or just wanting a stylish base.
+One of the nicest places to stay on the entire Kenai Peninsula.

-Orca Island Cabins: For a super unique stay, take a water taxi to these luxury yurts on a private island not far from Seward.
-It's an Alaskan off-grid experience you can't replicate anywhere else.
+Orca Island Cabins: Luxury yurts on a private island accessible by water taxi from Seward.
+It's an off-grid Alaskan experience you really cannot replicate anywhere else.

 Salted Roots Cabins